 - Think about grant selection criteria.
-Consider the different categories where you fit in to be eligible for grants.
+Consider the different categories you may be eligible for grants.
 This includes your education status (undergraduate/graduate student), financial status, ethnicity, background, academic performance, special skills (athletic, arts, etc.), and your field of study.
-This will help you get started with researching which grants you’ll be the best fit for.
+This will help you get started researching the best grants for you.

 - Subscribe to a reputable scholarship search engine such as the College Board or FinAid.org.
 Important: Avoid financial aid scams; don’t ever pay a site to provide you with grant information.

 - Prioritize.
-Start out by looking for federal and state grants since they offer the most money, and then look to other sources.
+Start by looking for federal and state grants since they offer the most money.
+Then, look at other sources.

 - Focus on your grades.
 Although many scholarships are based on financial need, they often tend to have additional GPA and other academic requirements you must meet.

 - Keep a calendar.
-Write down important deadlines for grant applications.
+Note important deadlines for grant applications.
 Be sure to allow enough time to gather any supplementary information needed for the application, such as tax returns, letters of recommendation, etc.